mahmoudelfeelig/Gems/gameplay.md

 ## Hearts, items, and swapping

 - Heart items drop on death and increase max hearts when consumed.
-- Minimum max hearts is 5; maximum total hearts is 20.
+- Minimum max hearts is configurable (default 5); maximum total hearts is 20.
 - Heart items cannot be consumed by trusted players (prevents team boosting).
 - Energy upgrade items add a level (up to Legendary +5).
 - Gem Trader swaps only your active gem and consumes the item.